jared-richard-clarke/student/notes/parser-combinators/parser-improved/parsec-types.md

 # Parsec Types

-A small sample of Parsec types that implement consumer-based parsing as described in **Parsec: Direct Style Parser Combinators For The Real World** by Daan Leijen and Erik Meijer
+A small sample of types in **Parsec** that implement consumer-based parsing as described in **Parsec: Direct Style Parser Combinators For The Real World** by Daan Leijen and Erik Meijer

 ```haskell